minnukota381/Quantum-Computing-Qiskit/README.md

-# Quantum Computing with Qiskit Demos
+# Quantum Computing with Qiskit

 This repository contains a collection of Jupyter Notebooks demonstrating various quantum computing concepts using Qiskit, a popular quantum computing framework.